 Management has the responsibility to select and use appropriate accounting policies.
 A summary of the significant accounting policies adopted by the District is included in Note 2 to the financial statements.
-There have been no initial selection of accounting policies and no changes in significant accounting policies or their application during the year ended June 30, 2020.
+As described in Notes 2 and 14 to the financial statements, the District changed accounting policies related to accounting for fiduciary activities to adopt the provisions of GASB Statement No. 84, Fiduciary Activities.
+Accordingly, the accounting change has been retrospectively applied to the financial statements beginning July 1, 2020.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.